sussmanLab/cellGPU/doc/markdown/EXAMPLES.md

 Provides an example of using the NetCDF database class to write snapshots of a simulation of the 2D SPV model, using either active cell or overdamped Brownian dynamics

+# dynMat.cpp

+Provides an example of computing the dynamical matrix of a minimized voronoi model and using the Eigen interface to diagonalize it.